North Teller Lake Trailhead

 Parking lot off Valmont on the south side.

 East Boulder Trail is sport chair accessible and meanders to the north past Teller Lake and through farmland utilized for crop production, cattle and horse grazing and bee keeping on its way to the South Teller Trailhead.
-The trail also extends west along Valmont Road for approximately 1/4 mile where it turns north, crossing Valmont Road, and enters the White Rocks Nature Preserve (**Please note that all visitors must stay on trail in the White Rocks Nature Preserve as the property is private land for which Boulder holds a conservation easement.)
+The trail also extends west along Valmont Road for approximately 1/4 mile where it turns north, crossing Valmont Road, and enters the White Rocks Nature Preserve (**Please note that all visitors must stay on trail in the White Rocks Nature Preserve since it is a Habitat Conservation Area.)
 This trail is sport chair accessible from Valmont Road northward to Boulder Creek.
 This trail may be taken to the White Rocks Trailhead on 95th Street or to the Gunbarrel Farm Trailhead at the intersection of Boulderado and Cambridge Streets in the Heatherwood neighborhood.

-Visit the Fishing web page under OSMP Visitor Information & Recreation for more information about fishing opportunities and regulations.
+Visit the Fishing webpage for more information about fishing opportunities and regulations.

 Fishing line and trash can kill wildlife.
 Please pick up all plastic trash you find!
 Discarded fishing line is especially dangerous to wildlife.
 Animals may eat or become entangled in litter, causing them to drown or starve to death.

-Dogs are not allowed at Teller No. 5, must be leashed within 100 yards of the water at Teller Lake South.
+Learn about bringing your dog to OSMP.
+Dogs are not allowed at Teller Lake No. 5 and must be leashed within 100 yards of the water at Teller Lake South.
 Dogs are not permitted north of Valmont Road in the White Rocks Nature Preserve.

 All dogs must be leashed in the Trailhead Leash Area.
 Beyond the trailhead, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.